OxxoCodes/Kano/README.md

 # Kano
 A CHIP-8 Emulator developed in C++.

-MegaChip and SuperChip operations and their corresponding software is currently not suppported.
+MegaChip and SuperChip operations and their corresponding software are currently not suppported.

 # USAGE
 ```Kano.exe [ROM]```